cschneid/sinatra-book/book/Deployment.markdown

 Nginx is a little more difficult to configure than unicorn, but still a fairly straightforward process.

+In this example we'll be putting all of our configuration in the `nginx.conf` file of our nginx installation.
+You could alternatively separate some of the configuration out into `sites-enabled` and other nginx conventions.
+However, for most common and simple implementations this guide should do the trick.

     # this sets the user nginx will run as,
     #and the number of worker processes
     user nobody nogroup;